SE-317-Fall-23/open-source-project-analysis-rgbrgmnn/Test-case-analysis.md

 ### F. Transition
 - Explain the actions or events that trigger a change in the system's state.
 ### G. Expected State
-- Clearly outline the expected state or outcome after the test steps have been completed
+- Clearly outline the expected state or outcome after the test steps have been completed.